SubiyaCryolite/jds/README.md

 |ENUM|[SimpleObjectProperty\<Enum\>](https://docs.oracle.com/javase/8/docs/api/java/lang/Enum.html)|
 |ENUM_COLLECTION|[SimpleListProperty\<Enum\>](https://docs.oracle.com/javafx/2/api/javafx/beans/property/SimpleListProperty.html)|

- After your class and its properties have been defined you must map the property to its corresponding field using the **map()** method.
+ After your class and its properties have been defined you must map the property to its corresponding fieldEntity using the **map()** method.
 I recommend doing this in your constructor.

  The example below shows a class definition with valid properties and bindings.
 With this your class can be persisted.